lacklab/chipseq_pipeline/README.md

 ├── config/
 │   ├── config.yaml         # Configuration file for the pipeline
-│   ├── references.yaml     # A yaml file for the paths for the references used │   └── samples.tsv         # A yaml file for the paths for the references used ├── link/                   # Will be created to softlink the raw data ├── logs/                   # Will be created for every rules to printout the logs ├── profile/
+│   ├── references.yaml     # A yaml file for the paths for the references used │   └── samples.tsv         # A table that the samples to be run
+├── link/                   # Will be created to softlink the raw data ├── logs/                   # Will be created for every rules to printout the logs ├── profile/
 │   ├── config.yaml         # Configuration file for the cluster setup
 ├── qc/                     # QC reporting
 ├── workflow/
 │   ├── envs/               # Conda environment files
 │   ├── scripts/            # Scripts used in rules
 │   ├── rules/              # Snakemake rules for each step
 │   │   ├── annot.smk
 │   │   ├── bw.smk